otis-ke/alx-low_level_programming/0x06-pointers_arrays_strings/README.md

-readme file for this file
+readme file for this file programming in c and using betty coding style